apache/datasketches-website/docs/Quantiles/DruidApproxHistogramStudy.md

 ## The Input Data
 The data file used for this evaluation, *streamA.txt*, is real data extracted from one of our back-end servers.
 It represents one hour of time-spent data.
 The data in this file has a smooth and well-behaved value distribution and has a wide dynamic range.
 It is a text file and consists of consecutive strings of numeric values separated by a line-feeds.
 Its size is about 2GB.

-## Creating the "Gold Standard" of <i>Truth</i>
+## Creating the Exact CDF and Histograms For Comparison
-In order to measure the accuracy of the Approximate Histogram, we performed an exact, brute-force analysis of *streamA.txt*.
+In order to measure the accuracy of the Approximate Histogram, we need an exact, brute-force analysis of *streamA.txt*.

-* 1st scan; We scan the file to determine the number of items, <i>n</i> in the file and to determine the type of numerics in the data (they are all integers).
-* Then we created a temporary primitive integer array of size <i>n</i>.
-* 2nd scan: extract the values from the file and load into the integer array.
-* The array is sorted.
-* 3rd scan; extract 101 quantile values at the ranks: (0, .01, .02, ... .99, 1.00).
-* This allows us to plot the rank to quantile cumulative distribution.
-And from this we choose appropriate splitpoints values that would produce a good-looking PMF plot.
-This turned out to be a exponential power series.
-This requires some judgement but could be automated.
-We did not bother to do this.
-* 4th scan: extract the ranks at the chosen split-point values.
-Denormalize each rank by multiplying by <i>n</i>.
-The difference in the denormalized ranks is the mass between the respective splitpoints.
-* This allows us to plot the PMF.

-This whole process is executed by the Exact Analysis profiler (bottom of page).
+The process for creating these comparison standards can be found [here]({{site.docs_dir}}/Quantiles/ExactQuantiles.html).

 ## The Results